iyasinn/obsidian-work/Math/My methods.md

 - This is like natural deduction
 - When doing problems like this, you MUST use the definition of UNION/INTERSECTION/COMPLEMENT
 	- This includes turning then into more useful propositions
-	- You can use this definition to turn these statements into **propostions**, which will then help you solve the problem.
+	- You can use this definition to turn these statements into **prpropositions, which will then help you solve the problem.
-- After doing this, you can also use proof techniques like proof by condtradiction and such, since you’re just trying to show that x in B → x in A, and so you can use any proof technique you really want.
+- After doing this, you can also use proof techniques like proof by contradiction and such, since you’re just trying to show that x in B → x in A, and so you can use any proof technique you really want.
 Usually direct proof works best.
+- **Note**: If you have other premises, don’t change what you assume, but you might need to use those other premises to help you solve the problem.

 **Method 2**
 - Convert to set builder notation and work with the predicate